-The main goal of our experiment was to show that eavesdropping on HF RFID devices are possible at non-trivial distances.
+The main goal of my experiment was to show that eavesdropping on HF RFID devices are possible at non-trivial distances.
 As mentioned already there are multiple environmental variables to consider.
-Since it was not feasible to try all possible variations we limited our experiment to a single reader and three tokens adhering to different operating standards.
+Since it was not feasible to try all possible variations I limited my experiment to a single reader and three tokens adhering to different operating standards.
 Secondary goals were to determine to what extent the different modulation schemes influenced the eavesdropping range and to investigate whether data could be reliably recovered from a recording with a low SNR.
 The experiment was repeated in two different locations as discussed in the previous section.

-3.2.1 Reference data
+4.1 Reference data

-The first step of the eavesdropping experiment was to generate a set of reference data for later comparison to the recovered data, and to identify the frequency bands of interest.
-To generate reference data we required a transaction where the data transmitted on the forward and backward channel was repeatable.
+The first step of the eavesdropping experiment was to generate a set of reference data for later comparison to the recovered data, and to identify the frequency bands containing the data I wanted to eavesdrop.
+To generate reference data I required a transaction where the data transmitted on the forward and backward channel was repeatable.
 The standards in question all have a command instructing the token to return a unique identifier, which was ideal as the data always stayed the same.
-We recorded the signal at the antenna of the reader and demodulated it to obtain the reference data.
-We also computed the frequency spectrum for the forward and backward channels using the Fast Fourier Transform (FFT) of this data.
-We fit data were still modulated onto the HF carrier the origin of the calculated spectrum will shift to 13.56 MHz.
+I recorded the signal at the antenna of the reader and demodulated it to obtain the reference data.
+I then computed the frequency spectrum for the forward and backward channels using the Fast Fourier Transform (FFT) to confirm my theoretical estimation of the frequency bands that are of interest.

-ISO 14443A: The reader transmits 106 kbit/s Modified Miller encoded data using 3 $\mu$ s pulses.
+ISO 14443A: The reader transmits 106 kbit/s Modified Miller encoded data using 3 μ s pulses.
 The forward channel data should therefore be in the first 330 kHz of the spectrum.
 The token transmits 106 kbit/s Manchester encoded data, which is ASK modulated onto a 847 kHz subcarrier.
 The backward channel should be in a 424 kHz band centered around 847 kHz.
 The forward channel is amplitude modulated onto the 13.56 MHz carrier with a modulation index of 100%, while the backward channel has a modulation index of 8-12%.
-Figure 6 shows the modulated carrier, the AM demodulated output of the RF receiver and the relevant single-sided frequency spectra for a communication sequence example.